 Yellow squash and zucchini are at their best when they’re 6 to 8 inches long.
 Pick them young when you can puncture the skin with a fingernail.
 Plenty more will follow.
 They should feel firm, heavy for size, and show a bright and healthy skin as well as stem.
 Avoid dull or hard skin, an oversize body, soft spots, blemishes, and a dry stem.

 If harvesting, dig when the vines turn yellow and take care to avoid broken roots and bruises.
-Harvest before the first frost in th North.
-Cure in a warm well-ventilated place for 2 to 3 weeks.
+Harvest before the first frost in the North.
 Look for a firm body without a greenish tinge, soft spots or wrinkles.
-To avoid injuring tubers, find the use a digging fork to loosen an 18-inch wide circle around the plant and use your hands to gently dig up.
+To avoid injuring tubers, use a digging fork to loosen an 18-inch wide circle around the plant and use your hands to gently dig up.

 Cut the first leaves when they’re 4 to 6 inches high.
 Then let the leaves grow until they’re 6 to 10 inches high before cutting again.

 Leave your tomatoes on the vine as long as possible for the most taste and complex flavor.
-The perfect red tomato for picking will be very rich in color, regardless of size.
-A ripe tomato will be slightly firm and plump—not hard—when gently squeezed.
+The perfect tomato for picking will be very rich in color, regardless of size, as well as slightly firm—not hard—when gently squeezed.
 The skin will be smooth and glossy.
 The aroma will be fragrant.

-If frost is predicted, you can pick tomatoes a little green to ripen indoors.
+If frost is predicted, you can pick tomatoes that have turned at least a little green to ripen indoors.
 Just store indoors in a dark place at room temperature.
 Never refrigerate tomatoes, because temperatures below 55° cause the flavor compounds to break down.
 Preserve tomatoes by canning or drying.

 The best tasting turnips are the size of golf balls.
 They have a firm body, smooth skin, rich color, and crisp leaves that are very green.